pnnl/NATIG/README.md

 Finally, when collecting data from recorders in gridlabd, with the IEEE 9500 bus model the files get fully populated at the end of the run. _currently under investigation_

+## Code structure

+The main folder where all the code is run is ```<Root>/integration/control/```.
+In docker this folder is located at ```/rd2c/integration/control/```.

+The examples code containing the different communication topologies are:
+1. ns3-helics-grid-dnp3-5G.cc (5G with NR core)
+2. ns3-helics-grid-dnp3-4G.cc (4G LTE)
+3. ns3-helics-grid-dnp3.cc (Non cellular, which refer to as 3G)

+These .cc files are located in the integration/control folder

+The configuration files (The json files) that are used by NATIG to setup the run are read from the integration/control/config folder.

+When the "conf" parameter is passed into the bash run command, the json files are copied over from the ``` <Root>/PUSH/NATIG/RC/code/<topology ID>-conf-<GLM ID> folder.

+The GLM files are read directly from the integration/control folder.

 ## Labels used to describe experiments

 ### Execution environmnent